Soulcalibur: Soulcalibur VI

-Soulcalibur VI was released in 2018.
-While the storyline takes place after the fifth game, it acts as a soft reboot, taking the series back to a mostly reimagined timeline after Soul Edge.
-Like Tekken 7, it uses Unreal Engine 4, and features downloadable guests, while one guest character (Geralt of Rivia from The Witcher series) is part of the base roster.
+Soulcalibur VI was released in 2018 for the PlayStation 4, Xbox One and PC.
+Although it is the seventh installment of the series, it acts as a reboot, taking the series back to a reimagined timeline after Soul Edge.
+It introduced a new cinematic defensive technique in Reversal Edge, as well as a "Lethal Hit" system which allows select moves to deal additional damage when specific conditions are met, increasing variety between the playable characters.
+Brave Edge mechanics introduced in Soulcalibur V were largely removed in favour of a reimagined Soul Charge, which allows fighters to access more powerful moves for a brief amount of time after its activation.
+Guest characters include Geralt of Rivia from The Witcher series as well as 2B from Nier: Automata.
+The game was the final one in the series.

 Spin-offs

 Soulcalibur Legends

 Released in 2007 for the Wii, Soulcalibur Legends is the series' first spin-off title.
 Departing from the usual fighting game genre, it is an action-adventure game with elements of hack and slash, in which the player controls one out of the game's seven playable characters through a level infested with enemies and defeats the boss in the end.
 It features competitive and cooperative gameplay in addition to the single-player mode.
 Soulcalibur Legends, although set between the events of Soul Edge and Soulcalibur, is non-canon to the series.